-What Are German Bunds and Bund Spreads?
+Trading German Bunds and Spreads

 The European Sovereign Debt Crisis in 2009 led to a number of new terms entering the financial lexicon, ranging from concepts like austerity to acronyms like PIIGS.
 German bonds, known as "bunds", may have been relatively niche on a global level before the crisis, but investors now monitor so-called bund spreads to determine how well eurozone countries are doing relative to its strongest member.